JosieOnGit/Luniks/Stories/Misc/Questionnaire for Charlotte Floquet.md

 ### What kind of relationship does your character have with their family?
 None.
 Having killed her father at *17*, she was forced to fall out of contact with her mother, too.
 Ever since, the two haven't spoken a single word to one another, despite Charlotte having saved her mother's life.
 It simply was no longer possible for the two to remain in contact anymore.
 ### Does your character have any romance interests?
+Yes.
+After the **Benson Gala murder** on *Somchai Srichaphan*, Charlotte stumbles upon **Miya**, who appears to be in a similar situation that Charlotte herself finds herself in: A lone wolf in the endless circuit of hitmen and bloodshed.
+Ever since that day, Miya has not left her mind, and over time, she draws the conclusion that she might have been developing feelings for him since.
 ### Does your character have any moral convictions?
 Not necessarily, she’s relatively naïve.
 If it’s assigned to her, it must be the right choice.
 ### Does your character have any religious beliefs?